 When joining as an MBA graduate or experienced hire, you’re likely to transition to manager level after two years on the job and then have to make a decision over whether you want to stay on and make it to Partner, or leave and do something else.

-So overall, consultants start thinking about leaving two years into the job, whether they joined as a new graduate or after an MBA.
+So overall, consultants start thinking about leaving two years into the job, whether they joined as a new graduate, after an MBA, or even as an experienced hire.

 The learning becomes less transferable over time